 So, you’ve studied your students’ writing, analyzing their work for strengths and next steps.
 Maybe you took home a giant stack of writers notebooks, or a huge pile of on-demand writing assessments, or maybe you’ve just finished reading their published pieces.
 Now what?

 Earlier in the week Anna talked about making goals visible.
 This is so true.
-When we make goals visible for students they are able to go back to that visual multiple times and… Continue reading
+When we make goals visible for students they are able to go back to that visual … Continue Reading Aim Higher: The Rest of the Story

-At the end of this week, the second marking period will officially come to an end for many of us, and so will the first half of our school year.
-This is the… Continue reading
+At the end of this week, the second marking period will officially come to an end for many of us, and so will the first half of our school year. … Continue Reading Aim Higher: Some Tools For Mid Year Assessments

 Four ways to help you discover what makes your students tick as writers.